 That is because the valve relay is off and the warning lamp remains illuminated if there is a fault in the ABS system.

-- 3. Turn on the ignition switch. - 4.
+- Turn off the ignition switch. - 4.
 Read out a diagnosis code by observing how the warning lamp flashes.

 Applicable systems